sumedha-jhanji/namaste-react/README.md

 - Run command "npm init" on teminal
 - Specify the required details it is asking for.
 - As a reult we will get "package.json" (configuartion for npm)
+- npm install --legacy-peer-deps
+  - used to bypass peer dependency issues when installing packages.
+This can be useful when dealing with packages that have outdated or incompatible peer dependencies.

 ## React and ReactDOM
 - React not only works on browsers but also on mobiles (react native) etc devices also.
 That is why wehave 2 files